Marvice Marcus, PhD (He/Him/His) is a counseling psychologist in private practice in Durham.

 To set up a new appointment or consultation, please e-mail Marvice at: dr.marvicemarcus[at]gmail.com

 Approach: Interpersonal process, Relational cultural theory, psychodynamic, liberation psychology

 Education: Predoctoral Internship, Duke University; PhD, Washington State University; Bachelors and Masters degrees, University of Nevada-Reno

-In my free time, I enjoy spending time with family and friends (laughter!), reading and listening to music, and watching silly television shows.
+In my free time, I am nourished by spending time with family and friends (laughter!), caring for my hyper dog, reading and listening to music, and watching silly television shows.